Short-coated dogs with allergic skin disease

 - Will not have any abnormalities in pretreatment blood counts, serum chemistry or urinalysis

 This is a 14-day study with visits on Day 0, 7 and 14.
-Owners will use a topical gel on selected areas of the skin once a day and will keep a medication diary at home.
+Owners will use a topical gel on selected areas of the skin twice a day and will keep a medication diary at home.
 At the study visits, Dr. Torres will perform exams and assessments.
 Blood samples will be taken at each visit and urine samples on Day 0 and 14.

 Costs of the study: